xunit/xunit/xunit.analyzers/_rules/xUnit2011.md

 ## Cause

-A violation of this rule occurs when `Assert.Collection` is used without element inspectors to check for an empty collection.
+A violation of this rule occurs when `Assert.Collection` or `Assert.CollectionAsync` is used without element inspectors to check for an empty collection.

 ## Reason for rule